 If the person's not there, you have to leave a note in the car.
 Often, you're better off just calling the police and reporting the accident.
 At least you have a record of yourself, and nobody could ever challenge you later.
-A misdemeanor hit and run are covered under California Vehicle Code 20002 VC.
-A felony hit and run are covered under Vehicle Code 20001 VC.
+A misdemeanor hit and run is covered under California Vehicle Code 20002 VC.
+A felony hit and run is covered under Vehicle Code 20001 VC.

 I can't tell you how often I've had a hit-and-run accident, and the client waits months and even years to deal with it.
 They bury their head in the sand.
 They assume the worse — which is not a good thing to do — and then they put themselves in a position where they're looking at possible jail time when they get out.